viv1/gemini-web-vscode/README.md

 ## Introduction

+> NOTE: This extension is updated to use the Gemini 1.5 Flash APIs instead of the Gemini Pro Vision.
+Gemini 1.5 Flash is Google's next-generation model that is faster and more cost-efficient with advanced vision understanding.
+Also, the Pro vision API is getting deprecated on July 12, 2024.

 Have a quick question on your code or confused about the syntax ?
 Maybe you want to explore different ways to do a task.
 Or maybe you want a feedback on an image you are using, all **without spending a dime** ?

 Using "**Web Chat for Gemini**", you can do all this, and more without leaving your VS code IDE.
 This extension gives you the ability to interact with the Gemini Pro APIs through your IDE.